Tapojit/Predicting-IT-cortex-output-using-DNN-and-analysis-MIT-/README.md

 ```
 *imdb.mat* creates a database of input images, which are 227x227x3 center crops of the images.
 Mean image of pretrained model is subtracted from each image matrix.

+# NOTES

+Tools for carrying out further reliability tests on predicted IT Neural outputs are available in the **Comprehensive reliability analysis** directory